Glitch0320/skatepath/README.md

 ## Goals

+-- As of right now, the user is promptly asked for their location on page load, which is not a great user experience.
+When implementing this idea with a react app, I intend to make sure each user is registered any information regarding their location is stored safely in a mongoose database.

 I would like to expand the overlay interface to allow the user to select units of measure, as well as a setting to choose what size the path increments should be (Anywhere from 6 to 30 meters, or roughly 20 to 100 feet)

 ## Installation